 An application form is usually the first stage of the application process and is used by employers to decide which candidates they will take to the next stage.
 Most applications are completed online.
-Honing the content of a good application is likely to take at least 4 or 5 hours and it is vital to show employers that you have what they are looking for.
+Honing the content of a good application is likely to take at least four or five hours and it is vital to show employers that you have what they are looking for.
 When it comes to making a good application, preparation is everything.

 Writing effective applications

 Thoroughly research the company – not just their website.
 Try searching for recent news articles, their annual report.
 Also find out about the industry such as: What are the current trends?
 Who are the company’s main competitors?

 Check out the role thoroughly so that you know what you are applying for.

 Find out what skills, abilities and experience are required to do the job.
 This information is often on the company’s website such as ‘who we are looking for’, or ‘our core competencies’, or a person specification may be provided.

 Decide how best to show that you have the attributes required by the organisation.
 Consider all areas of your life (part-time or voluntary work, work placements, your course and extracurricular activities) to give a ‘3D’ perspective rather than simply using your degree as evidence.

 You need to prove that you can meet an employer’s requirements by explaining actual situations where you have shown the attribute they are looking for.